aleksejs1/liflogs/README.md

 ## Usage

-1. Put your file from Semantic Location History to project folder
+1. Put your file from Semantic Location History to [project folder]/data/raw

-2. Configure filename in index.php under $filename variable
+2. Configure filename in config.php

-3. Run index.php in your browser
+3. Run public/index.php in your browser

-Code will parse Semantic Location History file and save data to sqlite database.db file.
+Code will parse Semantic Location History file and save data to sqlite [project folder]/data/database/database.db file.

 You will see on the page all places, which you has been visited sorted by visiting frequency.